Babylon A.D.: Music

 The music of Babylon A.D. was written by Icelandic composer Atli Örvarsson.
 The music supervisor of the movie was Jérôme Hadey.
 The musical alliance Achozen, represented by Shavo Odadjian and RZA performed the score for the film.
 Music producer Hans Zimmer described the intended style: "Musically, our objective was to merge the sounds and energies of hip hop with classical music, seamlessly melting them into an unusual soundscape."

+Re-editing

+Two different cuts of the film were prepared for release.
+The version by StudioCanal, released in France and Germany, runs 101 minutes.
+The version by 20th Century Fox, released in the United States and the United Kingdom, runs 90 minutes.
+The longer version was later released on English-language home video as a "Raw and Uncut" version.

 Release

 Babylon A.D. was originally stated to be released in the United States on 29 February 2008, but its release was postponed to 29 August 2008.
 As of 31 January 2009, the film had grossed $72,105,690 worldwide.
 In the US the film was placed #2 behind Tropic Thunder with $9,484,627 in 3,390 cinemas with a $2,798 average.

 Reception

-On Metacritic it has a score of 26% based on 15 reviews, indicating "Generally unfavorable reviews".
-On Rotten Tomatoes the film has a 6% approval rating based on 104 reviews (96 negative, 6 positive) with the consensus calling it "a poorly constructed, derivative sci-fi stinker with a weak script and poor action sequences."
+On Rotten Tomatoes, the film has a 7% approval rating based on 102 reviews and an average rating of 3.20/10, with the consensus calling it "a poorly constructed, derivative sci-fi stinker with a weak script and poor action sequences."
+On Metacritic it has a score of 26% based on 15 reviews, indicating "generally unfavorable" reviews.
 Audiences surveyed by CinemaScore gave the film a grade D+ on scale of A to F.

-Jordan Mintzer of Variety called it "A noisier, costlier version of "Children of Men," yet lacking that film's social-political significance and jaw-dropping direction."
+Jordan Mintzer of Variety called it "A noisier, costlier version of Children of Men, yet lacking that film's social-political significance and jaw-dropping direction."